The Most Affordable Time to Visit 12 Expensive Destinations

 White sand, sparkling waters, and breathtaking bungalows make Fiji the ultimate bucket-list locale.
 And when it comes to privacy, few places compare.
 You can spend hours paddle boarding without encountering another person.
 Not surprisingly, all this comes at a price.
 For the budget-conscious traveler, going in February can be worth the risk of sporadic storms to save 30 percent on flights.
 Find out other secret island escapes around the world.

-Fall is one of the loveliest times to visit South Korea’s capital.
-The cool, dry climate hasn’t yet turned the corner into freezing—and leaf-peeping opportunities abound.
+Fall is one of the loveliest times to visit South Korea's capital.
+The cool, dry climate hasn't yet turned the corner into freezing—and leaf-peeping opportunities abound.
 (For an Instagrammable photo opp, venture to the stunning Asan Gingko Tree Road, a three-hour train ride from Seoul.)
-“Beyond that, airfare is 12 percent cheaper in November and hotels are relatively inexpensive,” says Hudson.
+"Beyond that, airfare is 12 percent cheaper in November and hotels are relatively inexpensive," says Hudson.
+Save up for experiences; don't waste your money on these unreasonably expensive everyday products.

 With its golden shore and epic sunsets, it's no wonder tourists flock to Maui.
 A trip to this hotspot doesn't have to cost a fortune—provided you fly in September when plane tickets drop by 20 percent.
 And did we mention you can save $70 per night on resorts?
 Since the majority of kids have gone back to school, you'll also enjoy some much-needed serenity.
 Here are 11 secret travel deals you won't be able to pass up.